An Integrated Approach to Establishing Native Plants and Pollinator Habitat

 The Natural Selections program was formed to build the native seed industry in Iowa to meet the demands for high quality, regionally adapted, and genetically diverse sources of native seed for prairie restorations, including roadside restorations.
 For native regional seed to be priced to compete with cultivars, it has to be produced in commercial quantities.
 The Natural Selections program is a collaboration between state and federal agencies, as well as private corporations.
 Past or present partners include the Iowa Crop Improvement Association, the Living Roadway Trust Fund administered by Iowa DOT, USDA Natural Resources Conservation Service Elsberry Plant Materials Center, the University of Northern Iowa, and independent seed producers.
 Seed is collected by hand from remnant populations by the project manager and by volunteers throughout the state.
 Seed is collected from remnant roadsides, natural areas, and private land in three regional zones within Iowa.
 Iowa's Natural Selections program uses provenance zones large enough to support a market but narrow enough to retain regional distinctiveness.
 Collectors do not collect seed to intentionally select for certain traits.
 Foundation seed plots at the University of Northern Iowa amplify the seed, which is then further increased.
 Once seed has been increased, it is released to qualified native seed growers with production certified by the Iowa Crop Improvement Association.
 About 6 to 8 years after the initial collection, enough seed is available to sell to the public.

 Successes of the project include increasing seed of 70 species, with nearly 120 ecotypes of 60 species released for commercial production and 180,000 to 200,000 pounds of ecotype source-identified seed produced annually.
-More information can be found at the Tall Prairie.
+More information can be found at the Tall Prairie website.